-- All work equipment used on the premises should be fully inspected upon installation. - All work equipment must undergo an annual recorded maintenance and service inspection by a competent person. - Any defects should be reported to the Caretaker / Site Manager. - Employees must not use their own equipment. - Staff must ensure that they are appropriately trained to use equipment

-Heads of Department are responsible for ensuring a suitable and sufficient Risk Assessment has been carried out prior to the use of such equipment.
-Examples of work equipment are site staff power tools, D & T machinery and tools, access equipment, lifting equipment, heavy plant equipment, kiln, etc.
+- All work equipment used on the premises should be fully inspected upon installation. - All work equipment must undergo an annual recorded maintenance and service inspection by a competent person. - Any defects should be reported to the Caretaker/Site Manager. - Employees must not use their personal equipment. - Staff must ensure that they are appropriately trained to use the equipment. - Heads of Department are responsible for ensuring a suitable and sufficient Risk Assessment has been carried out before the use of such equipment.
+Examples of work equipment are site staff power tools, DT machinery and tools, access equipment, lifting equipment, heavy plant equipment, kiln, etc.